Unreliable forecasts = Sabotaged Receivables + Inconsistent Cash Flows. Solve them with AI-led Cash Forecasting Software.

 • Higher bad debts as delayed payments raise the risk of defaults.

-• It can strain cash flow, reducing the cash available for daily operations and obligations.
+• It can strain cash flow, reducing the cash available for daily operations and leading to negative working capital.

 • Higher liquidity issues may arise, making it challenging to cover short-term expenses.